Premium

 2. Check your payroll: makesure you correctly process the premium as of 1 April 2025 as a separate item in your payroll.
 The 0.1% deduction from employees' contributory wages must be visible on the pay slip.

-4. Prepare for the first invoice: you will receive the first invoice in autumn 2025.
-After that, you will receive an invoice for premium collection at the end of each quarter.
+5. First two invoices: After completing your details, you will receive the first two invoices for 2025..From 2026, you will receive an invoice for the HOP premium after the end of each quarter.

 Frequently asked questions